 The design process can vary depending on the type of project.
 Generally speaking, once all the pertinent info has been gathered, contract signed and deposit received, approximately 2 to 3 initial rough comps are created based on the style and parameters of the project estimate.
 One design concept is chosen by the client and further developed by the designer.
 As the chosen design is refined, project proofs are presented to review and or submit changes.
 All project proofs are provided via email in a .pdf or .jpeg format. (these are Low Resolution files for proofing purposes ONLY).

 3 rounds of design changes are included/built into the initial project estimate.
-If more changes are requested beyond the inclusive 3 rounds, then they are subject to an hourly surcharge and billed accordingly based on a one hour minimum at $75 per hour on top of the original project estimate.
+If more changes are requested beyond the inclusive 3 rounds, then there is an hourly surcharge at $75 per hour based on a one hour minimum on top of the original project estimate and billed accordingly.

 Unlimited changes are not offered as they are not time or cost effective and ultimately cause more confusion than clarity.
 The design is then finalized and delivered in the necessary file formats depending if this is a print project (high resolution files) or formats for the web.
 Final payment and or balance due is required at this time in order for the project to be delivered.

-There is an open line of communication with the client at all times (predominately via email).
-In the case of projects such as brochures, site maintenance etc, it is imperative that the client provide all of the necessary content including text, photos & images, logos in a timely manner to ensure the project flow.
+There is an open line of communication with the client at all times (mainly via email).
+It is imperative that the client provide all of the necessary content including text, photos & images, logos in a timely manner to ensure the project flow.

 Failure to provide this vital info can stall the project and delay the completion date at no fault of the designer.
 After the initial comp phase, a project moves more quickly — provided that all essential and necessary elements have been sumitted by the client.

 Project pricing can vary greatly and is determined at the time of estimate.
 All projects are executed on a contract basis.
 A contract helps to align the work relationship right from the start and helps define the scope and payment terms.